hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/129_reply_to_the_address_of_welcome_at_ramnad.md

 His Most Holiness,

-Sri Paramahamsa, Yati-Râja, Digvijaya-Kolâhala, Sarvamata-Sampratipanna, Parama-Yogeeswara, Srimat Bhagavân Sree Ramakrishna Paramahamsa Karakamala Sanjâta, Râjâdhirâja-Sevita, SREE VIVEKANANDA SWAMI, MAY IT PLEASE YOUR HOLINESS,
+Sri Paramahamsa, Yati-Rāja, Digvijaya-Kolāhala, Sarvamata-Sampratipanna, Parama-Yogeeswara, Srimat Bhagavān Sree Ramakrishna Paramahamsa Karakamala Sanjāta, Rājādhirāja-Sevita, SREE VIVEKANANDA SWAMI, MAY IT PLEASE YOUR HOLINESS,

-We, the inhabitants of this ancient and historic Samsthânam of Sethu Bandha Rameswaram, otherwise known as Râmanâthapuram or Ramnad, beg, most cordially, to welcome you to this, our motherland.
-We deem it a very rare privilege to be the first to pay your Holiness our heartfelt homage on your landing in India, and that, on the shores sanctified by the footsteps of that great Hero and our revered Lord — Sree Bhagavân Râmachandra.
+We, the inhabitants of this ancient and historic Samsthānam of Sethu Bandha Rameswaram, otherwise known as Rāmanāthapuram or Ramnad, beg, most cordially, to welcome you to this, our motherland.
+We deem it a very rare privilege to be the first to pay your Holiness our heartfelt homage on your landing in India, and that, on the shores sanctified by the footsteps of that great Hero and our revered Lord — Sree Bhagavān Rāmachandra.

 We have watched with feelings of genuine pride and pleasure the unprecedented success which has crowned your laudable efforts in